-We perform Stereotactic Biopsies under local anesthesia with or without intravenous sedation.
-Most of the biopsies are performed with CT localization, however, in cases where the lesion can only be seen on MRI we have facilities to do MRI guided biopsies.
+We commonly perform Stereotactic brain Biopsies under local anesthesia with or without any intravenous sedation.
+Most of the biopsies are performed with the help of CT localization, however, in cases where the lesion cannot be seen on CT, MRI guided biopsies can be done.

-To begin with a stereotactic frame is attached to the patient’s head using local anesthesia at the pin insertion site.
-This works as a reference for all scans (CT, MRI and PET) which are used for target localization.
-This system allows computerized planning of the surgical approach with sub-millimeter precision.
-A CT/MRI scan is then performed to obtain the co-ordinates.
+This works as a reference point for all the scans (CT, MRI and PET) which are used for target localization.
+The system allows computerized planning of the surgical approach of the lesion with sub-millimeter precision.
+A CT/MRI scan is then performed to obtain the co-ordinates to the target.

-The specimen is then sent to the pathologist for evaluation who will opine if the tissue is representative of the lesion and adequate for a final diagnosis.
+The specimen is then sent to the pathologist for histopathologic evaluation who will give opinion, if the tissue is representative of the lesion targetted and adequate for the final diagnosis.

-Post-operative CT scan to rule out any haemorrhage and also to confirm the site of biopsy.
+Post-operatively, a CT scan is done to rule out any haemorrhage and also to confirm the site of biopsy taken.

-The patient is kept under observation for following the procedure and usually goes home within 1-2 days.
+The patient is then kept under observation following the procedure and usually goes to home within 1-2 days.